deep-entertainment/egoventure/docs/getting_started.md

 * `inventory`: The inventory items and their corresponding images

-* `images`: Is the root folder for all visual resources in this project.
+* `images`: The root folder for all visual resources in this project.
 Currently, there are two subfolders there:
   * `misc`: Holds various images like icons and button images

   * `mouse`: Holds the default mouse cursor images